gitbls/pistrong/README.md

 ### Windows

-I'm not aware of any issues using pistrong with Windows clients.
+There are no known issues using pistrong with Windows clients.

 ## Using an IP Address for VPN Access